 - Weight loss programs to reduce load and improve posture

 - Nutritional supplements to improve bone health (vitamin D, calcium)

-In adolescents whose spines are not finished growing, braces to control the progression of the curvature may be an option.
+In adolescents, whose spines have not completely stopped growing, the option of braces is also a good treatment.
+This helps to control the progression of the curvature.
 Bracing is typically not effective in adults as their spines have finished growing and are not as flexible.

 In cases where there is a severe curvature – especially where there are symptoms of nerve compression – surgery may be recommended.
 The type(s) of surgery recommended depends on the age and overall health of the patient, as well as the cause of the curve in the first place.

 Cervical lordosis symptoms vary greatly from person to person.
 For many, a visible change in the neck alignment (commonly referred to as a “swayback” neck) may be the only sign, especially if the curve isn’t compressing any nerves or vertebrae.

 Because the neck needs to constantly support the head, in people with an abnormal curve, the muscles often have to do more work.
 This results in these muscles being pulled in different directions as the body tries to compensate.
 As a result, the most common symptoms of cervical lordosis are: